Wide Reads

 — Zarathustra (in the Midnight Song)

-Context: During his trance-like state, channeling the voice of midnight itself.
+Context: During his trance-like state, channeling the voice of midnight itself in section ten of the song.

 In Today's Words: